-The Society of Jesus, commonly known as the Jesuits, is one of the largest religious orders in the Catholic Church.
+The Society of Jesus, known as the Jesuits, is one of the largest religious orders in the Catholic Church.
 It was founded in 1540 by St. Ignatius of Loyola, a Basque nobleman and soldier who found God in all things.
 Since then, the Jesuits have responded to human needs in a variety of ministries throughout the world.

 SLUH's focus in all of its endeavors reflects the Jesuit motto A.M.D.G., or "Ad Majorem Dei Gloriam," a Latin term meaning "For the greater glory of God."